msovara/metplus-singularity-chpc/README.md

 - PBS job output/error will be in the paths specified in the script

 ## 📜 Modular PBS Job Script Example ```metplus_job.pbs```
+Here is a modular version of the METplus_job.pbs script, organised with a reusable and easy-to-maintain structure:

 ```bash
 #!/bin/bash